0xDBFB7/scientific_standards/README.md

 <hr>

-The standards discussed here could resemble protocols from biology, with a few additional features:
+The standards discussed here could resemble protocols from microbiology, with a few additional features:

 - Rationale and lineage for steps and concepts.
 - A way to "re-qualify" experimental arrangements if changes (to update to new equipment), must be made.